SirPepe/ornament/Readme.md

 Ornament aims to make the most tedious bits of building vanilla web components (attribute handling and reactions to attribute handling) easy.
-This makes your custom architecture easy to build on top of Ornament.
+This makes your custom architecture or framework easy to build on top of Ornament.

 ## Guide